service-portal/x-archive/widget_embedded.md

 > ![Cool clock client script](./assets/widget_embedded/example_clock_options_1.png)

 #### Part 1
-Use the following code to provide the zone option when you fetch the widget:
+Use the following code to provide the c_color option when you fetch the widget:

 Server Script